The Case

 Text: Annals (c.
 A.D.
 115)

 Significance: Tacitus, considered Rome's greatest historian, writes about Emperor Nero's scapegoating of Christians after the Great Fire of Rome in A.D.
-64. He specifically states: The name "Christian" is derived from "Christus" (Christ).
+64. He specifically states that the name "Christian" is derived from "Christus" (Christ).

 Text: The Lives of the Twelve Caesars (c.
 A.D.
 120)